4paradigm/OpenMLDB/README.md

 **English version | [中文版](README_cn.md)**

-### OpenMLDB is an open-source machine learning database that provides a production-ready feature processing system with online-offline consistency.
+### OpenMLDB is an open-source machine learning database that provides a production-ready real-time feature engineering system with online-offline consistency.

 ## 1. Our Philosophy